E1leenn/finalchallenge/README.md

 ![](images/lasermazegui.png)
 *Screenshot of the GUI*

-# How to Run main.py on Terminal
+# How to Run main GUI file on Terminal
 1. Open the terminal on raspberryPi.
 2. In the terminal, type the following commands: <br>
 (This is assuming you saved the file under the 'Documents' folder)<br>